 Teach your child to fall asleep independently.

-If after reading all of this and implementing my suggestions you are not seeing the improvements you thought you would, please do not hesitate to reach out for help.
+If after reading all of this and implementing my suggestions about teaching your child to love napping in their crib you are not seeing the improvements you thought you would, please do not hesitate to reach out for help.
 Engaging a child sleep consultant just might be what you need to help improve your child’s sleep.
 I offer packages to suit all needs and budgets.
-Have you had a chance to join my free community where parents come together to discuss child sleep issues?
-Join here!